Honors & Awards

 A five-star recruit out of Florida, Bangoura made an immediate impact with the Huskers, earning nine singles wins during the season.
 As a doubles player, she amassed seven wins and picked up a Big Ten victory along the way.

 Off the court, she was named to the Tom Osborne Citizenship Team and the Nebraska Scholar-Athlete Honor Roll in both the fall and the spring.

 Bangoura, one of two Florida signees, holds an overall junior record of 46-25.
 A two-time state champion, Bangoura won singles in 2015, doubles in 2016 and placed as a finalist for singles in 2016.
 Bangoura was named Female Athlete of the Year for the Out-of-Door Academy she attended in Sarasota, Florida.
 Under head coach Noel Dougherty, Bangoura was named MVP of her tennis team in 2015 and 2016.
 Outside of tennis, Bangoura also earned a varsity letter for golf, and was an Honor Roll student during all four years of high school.

 The daughter of Sekou Bangoura Sr. and Cheryl Bangoura, M’Balia was born on Jan.
 7, 1998 in Bradenton.
-She has one brother, Sekou Bangoura Jr. A broadcasting major, M'Balia is a three-time Nebraska Scholar-Athlete Honor Roll selection.
-She was a member of the Tom Osborne Citizenship Team in 2017.
+She has one brother, Sekou Bangoura Jr. A broadcasting major, M'Balia earned academic All-Big Ten honors in 2018.
+She is a four-time Nebraska Scholar-Athlete Honor Roll selection.
+She was a member of the Tom Osborne Citizenship Team in 2017, 2018.